ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

  See [the mock readme] (tmgmt_poetry_mock/README.md) for more information.

-- On playground
+- On playground : please follow first the [requesting instance procedure] (#requesting-access-to-poetry)

-To test on playground, please follow the [requesting instance procedure] (#requesting-access-to-poetry)
+# Interesting information regarding the DGT connector

-## 2. DGT Web app : Checking the translation was received
+## DGT Web app : Checking the translation was received

 Once a translation has been requested to DGT, it is possible for EC staff to view translation status and references using the [DGT web app]